Exercising your dog during COVID-19 restrictions

 Housing your dog

-To ensure that neighbours are not affected by noise or offensive smells, there are restrictions as to where you can place dog enclosures and conditions under which you must maintain the area in which your dog is kept:
+If you wish to keep your dog in a secure enclosure in your property, to ensure that neighbours are not affected by noise or offensive smells, there are restrictions as to where you can place dog enclosures and conditions under which you must maintain the area in which your dog is kept:

 - The area in which your dog is kept must be kept clean at all times